kubernetes/enhancements/keps/sig-storage/2589-csi-migration-portworx/README.md

 ## Proposal

 The in-tree to CSI migration feature is already in place in k/k.
-We just need to enable vendor specific feature gates for it to work for each vendor.
+We just need to enable Portworx specific feature gates for it to work for Portworx driver.

 ### Risks and Mitigations

- - Portworx CSI driver needs to be already deployed in before enabling this feature.
+ - Portworx CSI driver needs to be already deployed before enabling this feature.

 ## Design Details